-Now, look for these kinds of days when you are actively trading high leverage and enter with confidence.
+Now, look for these kinds of days when you are actively trading on margin and enter with confidence.

 The best way to fix this is to practice by looking for a trending forex pair, stock, or cryptocurrency and aim to enter with the trend.

 Further down in this guide, I will describe range-bound days as an example of when not to enter.